 We will issue the new Notes under an indenture dated as of November 17, 2009 (the "Indenture"), among us, the Parent Guarantor, the Subsidiary Guarantors and Wells Fargo Bank, National Association, as trustee (the "Trustee").
 On November 17, 2009, we issued \$375 million principal amount of Notes under the Indenture.
 On January 19, 2010, we issued an additional \$150 million principal amount of Notes, which are Additional Notes (as defined below) under the Indenture, which are treated together with the previously issued Notes as a single series of debt securities.
 References to the "Notes" in this "Description of Notes" include both the outstanding Notes and the Notes offered hereby.
 References in this "Description of Notes" to "Issue Date" mean November 17, 2009, the date on which the initial Notes were issued.
 The terms of the Notes include those expressly set forth in the Indenture and those made part of the Indenture by reference to the Trust Indenture Act of 1939, as amended (the "Trust Indenture Act").
 The Indenture is unlimited in aggregate principal amount.
-We may issue an unlimited principal amount of additional Notes having identical terms and conditions as the Notes (the "Additional Notes").
-We will only be permitted to issue such Additional Notes in compliance with the covenant described under the subheading "-Certain Covenants-Limitation on Indebtedness and Preferred Stock."
+We may issue an unlimited principal amount of additional Notes in compliance with the covenant described under the subheading "-Certain Covenants-Limitation on Indebtedness and Preferred Stock."
 Any Additional Notes will be part of the same series as the Notes that will vote on all matters with the holders of the Notes.
 Unless the context otherwise requires, for all purposes of the Indenture and this "Description of Notes," references to the Notes include the new Notes and the old Notes and any Additional Notes actually issued.